Esri/jsapi-resources/esm-samples/jsapi-node/README.md

 # ArcGIS Maps SDK for JavaScript in Node.js

-Integrating Node.js with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) can be done by building the app with native ES modules (.mjs) or by transpiling ES modules (.js) to [CommonJS](https://rollupjs.org/configuration-options/#output-format), which is also often referred to as CJS.
+Integrating Node.js with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) can be done by building the app with native ES modules or by transpiling to CommonJS (CJS).
 This sample contains examples of both approaches.

 ---
 ## Known Issues

-* Using the SDK's [projection engine](https://developers.arcgis.com/javascript/latest/api-reference/esri-geometry-projection.html) in Node.js requires both transpiling to CommonJS (CJS), and using a local copy of the SDK's assets.
+* Using the SDK's [projection engine](https://developers.arcgis.com/javascript/latest/api-reference/esri-geometry-projection.html) in Node.js requires transpiling to CJS and using a local copy of the SDK's assets.

 ---